 To take part in this program, cats must be within Addison County and must have a responsible person committed to feeding and monitoring them.
 If you are willing to continue feeding and looking after the cats at your barn or the feral cats in your neighborhood, this is the program for you!
 There is no charge for this program… we simply need you to be willing to help care for these cats after they are released back into the community.

 We can help with large colonies of cats and/or with indivdual ferals.
-For more information on how to get started, please email the Shelter Manager at Clehrer@homewardboundanimals.org
+For more information on how to get started, please send an email to Jessica@homewardboundanimals.org.

 236 Boardman Street